 Call me a noobie, but where else would I have changed my baby’s diaper?
 Newborns can randomly squirt poop so I would prefer to change my baby somewhere other than my bed.

 There are plenty of creative changing table ideas on Pinterest, but we didn’t have any existing furniture to convert.
 The floor didn’t seem like an option since it wouldn’t be nice on the lower back.

 In my opinion, changing tables still have their place.

 A travel system is efficient, economical, and convenient since the stroller, car seat, and car seat base can be bought as a package deal.

-Our daughter is 2 and I’m still glad that I went with a stroller/car seat travel system so the car seat could easily click into the stroller for stability.
+Our daughter is 3 now and looking back I’m still glad that I went with a stroller/car seat travel system so the car seat could easily click into the stroller for stability.

 9| White Noise